Flank/flank/docs/index.md

   ### Smart Flank GCS Path
   ## Google cloud storage path where the JUnit XML results from the last run is stored.
+  ## NOTE: Empty results will not be uploaded
   # smart-flank-gcs-path: gs://tmp_flank/tmp/JUnitReport.xml

   ### Smart Flank Upload Disable flag